 You may need to take painkillers before doing some physical activity, like walking.
 You should take the painkillers about one hour before you start the activity.

-You have been advised to take two painkillers when you go home:
+You have been advised to take three painkillers when you go home:

-- ⇒ Paracetamol 500mg tablets (or capsules/caplets) - ⇒ Codeine 30mg tablets
+- ⇒ Paracetamol 500mg tablets (or capsules/caplets)

+- ⇒ Ibuprofen 200mg tablets

+- ⇒ Codeine 30mg tablets

 After going home, when can I take my next painkillers?